 Amazingly, the term despite perfectly describing some types of people, is not so well known.
 Perhaps because it is an English term, the “otakus” in love with Japan tend to reject themselves.
 Not to mention that the pronunciation is weird and difficult.

-There is actually another term besides Otaku and Japanophile which is weeabo and contains several similarities.
+In reality, there is another term besides Otaku and Japanophile, which is weeabo and contains several similarities.
 The difference is that Otaku and weeabo are pejorative and negative.
-I think it's best not to call yourself anything.
+I believe that the best thing is not to label oneself with anything.

 Of course, no one is forcing anyone to do anything.
 But in the end, it's up to you.
 If you have any questions, suggestions or anything like that, just leave it in the comments.
 Thanks for reading the article this far, Bye.